blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Lithium-Ion Batteries.md

 # Considerations
 - Overcharging is bad for the battery, and besides that, it may even explode.
 - A *Constant Current-Constant Voltage (CC-CV) charger* is to be used along with a *Battery Management System (BMS)* to carefully handle charging and discharging cycles of the battery.
-- A *BMS* is sometimes included in Li-Ion Battery packs, and always in Li-Po pouches.
+- A *BMS* is sometimes included in Li-Ion battery packs, but they definitely should be included in any battery that combines Li-Ion cells.
+They are usually excluded in favour of using custom *BMSs*.
+- Overdischarging supersaturates the Metal Oxide and forms Lithium Oxide, which is irreversible.
 # Variations
-- *Lithium Polymer (Li-Po)* has a high specific energy.
--
+- *Lithium Polymer (Li-Po)* has a relatively higher specific energy, and is also inflammable and can explode if it is overcharged.
+It uses a polymer electrolyte, but the electrode chemistry is the same as that of Li-Ion cells.
+- *Solid State Batteries (SSBs)* has a much higher specific energy and is being researched on.
+They either use solid Lithium anode or Silicon anode to achieve these high specific energies.
+They may also use solid electrolytes, and are also called *All-Solid-State Batteries (ASSBs)*.
+- *Lithium Sulphur (Li-S)* batteries use a *Lithium Sulphide ($\text{Li}_2\text{S}$)* cathode for its high specific energy.
+The cathode is coated with *Carbon* to help with electrical conductivity.
+During charging, the movement of *Lithium ions* cause the cathode to turn into
 # Physical Design
 The thickness and proportions of the battery are designed after careful studies and optimizations based on the industrial engineering data.
+## Form Factors
+- Wrapped Cylindrical Cell (18560, etc.)
+- Pouch (used in Phones)
+- Cuboid (Li-Po)
+- Box (Stacked Li-Ion Cells, used in EVs)